10 Steps to Bring a Product to Market

 Preliminary Patent Search

 You can do a preliminary patent search on your own for free.
 Patent attorneys charge hundreds of dollars for this service, and if you do continue to develop your idea you will eventually want a professional patent search.
-But for now, you only want to see if your idea is worth pursuing and you can use free search engines like Google Patent Search or the United States Patent and Trademark Office’s Patent Database.
+But for now, you only want to see if your idea is worth pursuing and you can use free search engines like Google Patent Search or the United States Patent and Trademark Office’s database.

 Search for patents similar to your idea.
 Ideally, you won’t find any patent remotely similar to your idea, but you may find a patent very similar to your idea.
 This does not necessarily mean you can’t pursue your idea; it does mean you probably can’t get a very strong patent.